Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp

 -- Take extensions of the generators of $\mathbb{F}_n$ so that they become homeomorphisms of the line.

 \vsp

-Roughly, the resulting action contains all the possible ``finite information'' of all left-orders of $\mathbb{F}_n$.
-By performing the construction carefully, one can ensure that there is a single orbit containing the ``center'' of every $[r(k),s(k)]$.
-It therefore yields to a new left-order $\preceq$ on $\mathbb{F}_n$, and by suitable conjugacies inside $\mathbb{F}_n$, this left-order ``captures'' all the information above.
+Roughly, the resulting action encodes all the possible ``finite information'' of every left-order of $\mathbb{F}_n$.
+By carefully performing the construction, we can ensure there is a single orbit that contains the ``center'' of every $[r(k),s(k)]$.
+This construction therefore yields a new left-order $\preceq$ on $\mathbb{F}_n$.
+Furthermore, through suitable conjugacies inside $\mathbb{F}_n$, this left-order ``captures'' all the aforementioned information.
 In concrete terms, the orbit of $\preceq$ under the conjugacy action is dense.